Dosing

 • If the dose was missed by more than 12 hours, patients should not take the missed dose and resume with the next scheduled dose¹

-• If treatment with ORGOVYX is interrupted for greater than 7 days, resume administration of ORGOVYX with a 360 mg loading dose on the first day, followed by 120 mg once a day1
+• If treatment with ORGOVYX is interrupted for greater than 7 days, restart ORGOVYX with a loading dose of 360 mg on the first day, and continue with a dose of 120 mg once daily¹

 • Avoid co-administration of ORGOVYX with oral P-gp inhibitors.
 If co-administration is unavoidable, take ORGOVYX first and separate dosing by at least 6 hours.
-Treatment with ORGOVYX may be interrupted for up to 2 weeks if a short course of treatment with a P-gp inhibitor is required1
+Monitor patients for increased adverse reactions.
+Treatment with ORGOVYX may be interrupted for up to 2 weeks if a short course of treatment with a P-gp inhibitor is required.
+Resume ORGOVYX after the P-gp inhibitor is discontinued.
+If treatment with ORGOVYX is interrupted for greater than 7 days, restart ORGOVYX with a loading dose of 360 mg on the first day and continue with a dose of 120 mg once daily¹

 • Avoid co-administration of ORGOVYX with combined P-gp and strong CYP3A inducers.
-If co-administration is unavoidable, increase the ORGOVYX dose to 240 mg once a day.
-After discontinuation of the combined P-gp and strong CYP3A inducer, resume the recommended ORGOVYX dose of 120 mg once a day1
+If co-administration is unavoidable, increase the ORGOVYX dose to 240 mg once daily.
+After discontinuation of the combined P-gp and strong CYP3A inducer, resume the recommended ORGOVYX dose of 120 mg once daily¹

 Contraindication